What is a Credit Score of 630?

-FICO® 630 credit scores that fall in the fair range usually indicate credit management errors or issues, for instance several occasions of payments delayed for 30 days or missed.
-Customers who have notable problems on their credit reports like bankruptcies or foreclosures may observe an increase in their FICO® Scores (usually from the Very Poor – range of 300-579 to the Fair range).
-This normally happens a few years after those occurrences.
+630 FICO® credit scores fall in the fair range and usually indicate credit management errors or issues such as delayed payments of greater than 30 days.
+People who have notable problems on their credit reports, like bankruptcies or foreclosures, will observe a decrease in their FICO® Scores but can overcome these occurrences after a few years.

-A credit score is basically a three-digit number that’s an average of all of a person’s credit-related transactions.
-Usually, people with high credit scores are likely to receive various credit products and wide range of loans.
-All in all, a credit score of more than 650 is deemed great, showing that you are a good candidate for lending and a low default risk.
+A credit score is a three-digit number that determines an individual’s credit worthiness and the likelihood loans will be repaid in a timely manner.
+Usually, people with high credit scores are likely to receive better terms and be offered a wider range of loans.
+Credit scores higher than 700 is deemed to be in the good category, showing that you are a good candidate for lending and a low default risk.
 If it’s 750 and above, the score is considered outstanding.

 Is a credit score of 630 good or bad?

 The truth is, a 630 credit score isn’t “good.”
-In fact, it can’t be said to be “fair.”
-In the standard 300-850 credit scale, a credit score of 630 is deemed “bad.”
-With this credit score, it can be quite difficult to obtain a line of credit or a reasonable loan.
-It could thwart your chances of getting some jobs or renting an apartment.
-In addition to that, it’s going to set you back thousands of dollars every year, compared to another consumer who has 70 points more – the beginning of great credit.
+In fact, it typically falls into the fair category.
+With this credit score, it can be quite difficult to obtain a mortgage and might need credit repair to increase the chances of approval.
+It could also hinder your chances of getting some jobs or renting an apartment.
+In addition to that, it could cost you thousands of dollars every year in additional interest, compared to another consumer who has a credit score of 700 or higher.

 Can you buy a house with a 630 credit score?

-Not really.
-You must be wondering about a credit score that qualifies one to purchase a home.
+It is possible but most Lenders would require a higher score.
+You might be wondering if there is an exact minimum credit score that qualifies one to purchase a home.
 The fact is, there is no fixed rule.
 However, we believe that you can comfortably acquire a house with a good score (above 660).
 This is with the assumption that you are purchasing a residence that matches your financial ability and obtaining a mortgage that suits you.
-Supposing all of the above is true and you are thinking of making a financial decision, a score of 660 can qualify you for a loan.
+Supposing all of the above is true and you are thinking of making a financial decision, a score of 660 is a safe score to assume you will qualify for a loan.

 Can I get a car with a 630 credit score?